-BACKGROUND INFORMATION AND JUSTIFICATION: The SBEC is statutorily authorized to ensure that all candidates for certification or renewal of certification demonstrate the knowledge and skills necessary to improve the performance of the diverse population of this state.
-The SBEC is also statutorily required to appoint advisory committee members to recommend standards for each class of certificate.
+BACKGROUND INFORMATION AND JUSTIFICATION: The SBEC is statutorily authorized to ensure all candidates for certification or renewal of certification demonstrate the knowledge and skills necessary to improve the performance of the diverse population of this state.
+SBEC is also statutorily required to appoint advisory committee members to recommend standards for each class of certificate.
 The standards are the basis for the certification examinations and set the requirements for educator preparation program (EPP) curriculum and delivery.
-The standards development committees include practicing educators, school district personnel, experts, and EPP faculty.
-These committee members collaborate to draft educator standards or review existing educator standards to ensure that the educator standards align with the commissioner's educator standards, reflect best practices, and where applicable, align with the current versions of the Texas Essential Knowledge and Skills (TEKS) that are adopted by the State Board of Education (SBOE).
+The development committees include practicing educators, school district personnel, experts, and EPP faculty.
+These individuals collaborate to draft educator standards or review existing educator standards to ensure the educator standards align with the current versions of the Texas Essential Knowledge and Skills (TEKS) that are adopted by the State Board of Education (SBOE).